-Any business is free to instate a supplier Code of Conduct or Code of Ethics, a widespread practice in the USA (for an example, click here) and in the UK.
-These codes will include the company's shared values, policies and practices with its suppliers, such as promoting corporate social and environmental responsibility, responsible sourcing, health and safety, etc.
+Any business is free to instate a supplier Code of Conduct or Code of Ethics, a widespread practice in the UK and in the US (for an example, click here).
+These codes will include the company's shared values, policies and practices with its suppliers, such as promoting corporate social and environmental responsibility.
+Codes will also include responsible sourcing, health and safety, and so on.

 Rule #3 : Create mutual trust